-Obesity is a ‘silent epidemic’.
-This article tells about how to find if you have obesity and the reasons for it.
+Obesity is a ‘silent epidemic.’
+This article tells about how to find out if you are obese and its reasons.

 Many people start a regime to lose weight and find it difficult to lose weight.
-Obesity it seems is self perpetuating.
+Obesity is self-perpetuating.
 To understand this, one has to consider two theories:

 A person may be obese for more than one reason :